Light antiproton-nucleus systems at low energies with the ab initio NCSM/RGM method: Optical NNbar potential

 where the summation runs over the different meson exchange contributions, and $G^{(i)}$ refers to the $G$-parity of the exchanged meson(s).
-In Ref.~\cite{carbonell2023comparison}, strong \NNb phase shifts from several popular optical models, including the Paris~\cite{el2009paris}, Dover and Richard~\cite{dr2}, and Kohno-Weise~\cite{kohno1986proton} potentials, are compared with the Partial Wave Analysis (PWA) from the Nijmegen group~\cite{zhou2012energy}.
-The phase shifts from the Effective Field Theory (EFT) based potential from the Jülich group~\cite{dai2017antinucleon} were obtained by fitting to the Nijmegen PWA, and are therefore not included in comparison.
+In Ref.~\cite{carbonell2023comparison}, strong \NNb phase shifts from several popular optical models, including the Paris~\cite{el2009paris}, Dover and Richard~\cite{dr2}, and Kohno-Weise~\cite{kohno1986proton} potentials, are compared with the partial wave analysis (PWA) from the Nijmegen group~\cite{zhou2012energy}.
+The phase shifts from the effective-field-theory-based potential from the Jülich group~\cite{dai2017antinucleon} were obtained by fitting to the Nijmegen PWA and are therefore not included in comparison.
 Despite the fact that these models yield very close predictions for integrated elastic, annihilation, and charge exchange cross sections, which are obtained from summation over different partial waves, they exhibit large discrepancies in the phase shifts in individual partial waves.
 These discrepancies are usually attributed to the scarcity of \NNb experimental data, which leads to \NNb potentials that are less constrained than their $NN$ counterpart.
 As a result, a certain degree of uncertainty due to \NNb interaction is inevitable in our few-body calculations.
 The results of this work have been obtained using the Kohno-Weise (KW) $N\bar{N}$ potential.
 The real component, $U(r)$, of this potential is obtained from the Ueda $NN$ interaction~\cite{ueda1979antinucleon} by means of the $G$-parity transformation and includes $\pi$, $\rho$, $\omega$, and $\sigma$ meson exchanges as dominant contributions.
 At values $r \leq 1$ fm, the real potential is extrapolated by matching the one-boson exchange potential to a Woods-Saxon.
 The annihilation term of the KW potential, $W(r)$, is given by a state- and energy-independent Woods-Saxon potential

 where the parameters are obtained by fitting to the $p\bar{p}$ total, elastic, and charge exchange cross sections.
 The values obtained from the fit are $W_0=1.2i$ GeV, $R=0.55$ fm, and $a=0.2$ fm.
 We note that the $N\bar{N}$ potential is obtained in the isospin basis.
-The isospin formalism for the $N\bar{N}$ system is discussed in \autorefappendix{ap:iso}.
+The isospin formalism for the $N\bar{N}$ system is discussed, e.g., in Ref.~\cite{carbonell2023comparison}.